DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul Performance Insights

-- The Blue Demons average 71 points per game (266th in college basketball) while giving up 78.6 per outing (326th in college basketball).
-They have a -68 scoring differential overall and have been outscored by 7.6 points per game.
+- The Blue Demons are being outscored by 7.6 points per game with a -68 scoring differential overall.
+They put up 71.0 points per game (266th in college basketball) and give up 78.6 per outing (326th in college basketball).

-- The 31.2 rebounds per game DePaul averages rank 346th in the nation, and are 4.8 fewer than the 36 its opponents pull down per outing.
+- DePaul pulls down 31.2 rebounds per game (346th in college basketball) while conceding 36.0 per outing to its opponents.
+It is outrebounded by 4.8 boards per game.

-- DePaul knocks down 7.4 three-pointers per game (190th in college basketball) compared to its opponents' 7.1.
-It shoots 38.5% from deep while its opponents hit 36% from long range.
+- DePaul connects on 7.4 three-pointers per game (190th in college basketball) at a 38.5% rate (36th in college basketball), compared to the 7.1 its opponents make while shooting 36.0% from beyond the arc.

 - The Blue Demons' 90.6 points per 100 possessions on offense rank 269th in college basketball, and the 100.2 points they allow per 100 possessions rank 341st in college basketball.